TarsorCase/TarsorCase/README.md

 **`Digital Craftsman (Developer)`**

-I'm an younior developer and linux fan full time.
+I'm an jounior developer and linux fan full time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

    <p align="left">
       <a href="https://github.com/TarsorCase?tab=followers">